birktj/sgtk/README.md

 should be useful for others working on the same problem and might also be useful for other problems in computational  graph enumeration.

-The most complete list of known torus embeddings is available from [Wendy Myrvold's page][1]. `f4m/all-new.txt` is the list of previously unknown obsturctions that have been found with this tool.
+The most complete list of known torus obstructions is available from [Wendy Myrvold's page][1]. `f4m/all-new.txt` is the list of previously unknown obsturctions that have been found with the tools in this repo, they have not yet been added to Myrvold's list.

 The `f4m` folder contains a selection of tools to help with this.
 The `ffi` folder contains the implemntation of a simple algorithm that can be combined